Dearborn Public Library

 November, 1997

-Mr. Robert A. Taub awarded the Michigan Library Association Trustee of the Year Citation of Merit Award, presented at the Michigan Library Association Conference in October.
-A reception in Mr. Taub’s honor was held at the Henry Ford Centennial Library on November 14th, 1997.
+Robert A. Taub awarded the Michigan Library Association Trustee of the Year Citation of Merit Award, presented at the Michigan Library Association Conference in October.
+A reception in Taub’s honor was held at the Henry Ford Centennial Library on November 14th, 1997.

 1999